 It was a privilege to attend the inaugural Griffith Alternative Investments Conference hosted by the Griffith Centre for Personal Finance and Superannuation (GCPFS) within Griffith Business School on the Gold Coast.
 This event saw a high-quality field of both Australian and International speakers present academic research.
 Also, the research presented was on a range of issues within the field of Alternative Investments.

 “Alternative Investments are becoming increasingly important in the current environment of low expected returns.
-Investors are searching for yield in the “new normal” of very low interest rates and lower returns from risky assets.
+Investors are searching for yield in the “new normal” of very low-interest rates and lower returns from risky assets.
 Going forward, investors need to fully understand the risks in alternative investments as they seek higher returns.”
 1.

-What are the options for investors in the current low growth, low inflation, low interest rate environment?
+What are the options for investors in the current low growth, low inflation, low-interest-rate environment?
 Are alternative assets the answer?

-Disclaimer: This information is intended for qualifying investors only and was correct at the time of preparation.
+This information is intended for qualifying investors only.
+It was correct at the time of preparation.
 It has been prepared to provide general information only and should not be considered as a “securities recommendation” or an “invitation to invest” in any jurisdiction.
 Potential investors should consider the relevance of this information to their particular circumstances.
-Before proceeding investors must obtain the prospectus and take their own legal and taxation advice.
+Before proceeding, investors must obtain the prospectus and take their own legal and taxation advice.
 If you acquire or hold one of our products we will receive fees and other benefits as disclosed in the prospectus and relevant offering documents.

 Dr Robert Bianchi, Griffith University, ‘Griffith Alternative Investment Conference Program 2016’, 3rd November 2016.

-Willis Towers Watson, (2016) ‘Global Alternatives Survey 2016’, [online] Available at: https://www.willistowerswatson.com/en-AU/insights/2016/07/Global-Alternatives-Survey-2016 [Accessed:14/11/2016].
+Willis Towers Watson, (2016) ‘Global Alternatives Survey 2016’, [online] Available at https://www.willistowerswatson.com/en-AU/insights/2016/07/Global-Alternatives-Survey-2016 [Accessed:14/11/2016].